mdavis-xyz/staves-typst/docs/docs.typ

 === Examples

-#example("./examples/G-dorian.typ", "G Dorian")
+#example("./examples/G-dorian.typ", caption: "G Dorian")

-To write all modes with 2 sharps:
+To write all modes with 2 sharps use a `for` loop:

-#example("./examples/all-D-modes.typ", "For loop to generate all modes with 2 sharps")
+#example("./examples/all-D-modes.typ")

 == Constants